Can You Use a Different Golf Ball When Putting? (Explained!)

 The first thing is that you are the boss of your golf ball.
 You will be the one to decide when you swap it out and when you do not, so take responsibility for your actions.

-Bottom line, though, you can only swap it before the start of a hole.
+The bottom line, though, is that you can only swap it before the start of a hole.

 Once you get into the hole and get going with the play, you need to finish it with that golf ball.